African Elephant (Loxodonta africana)

 - When an older male wants to spar with a younger male, they will often get down on their knees, which is a great example of elephant empathy.
 Elephants also appear to express grief, compassion, self-awareness, altruism and play.

 - When an elephant calf is not feeding, it might suck its trunk for comfort, just as a human baby would suck its thumb.
 If a baby elephant is distressed, the entire family will rumble and go over to touch and caress it.

 - Elephants eat constantly throughout the day and night and can consume up to 5% of their body mass.

 - An elephant’s trunk serves as a nose, a hand, an extra foot, a signaling device, a tool for gathering food, siphoning water, dusting & digging and much more.

 - The elephant brain is the largest of all land mammals with a mass of over 5kg.
 It is similar in structure to the human brain.

-- Elephants are able to recognize themselves using mirrors.
+- Observations suggest that elephants are able to recognize themselves in a mirror.
 Self-recognition indicates a very high level of awareness, restricted only to few species.

 LEARN MORE ABOUT THE OTHER SPECIES WE WORK WITH

 TO VOLUNTEER WITH ELEPHANTS, PLEASE SEE OUR ENDANGERED & PRIORITY SPECIES MONITORING PROGRAM